tnichols217/notes/APBiology/2/Notes/BILL.md

 ## BR: cell part card sort
 1. Rough endoplasmic reticulum
     Channels proteins to transport vesicles, has attached ribosomes

 2. Nucleus
    Contains most of the genes that control the eukaryotic cell, contains the nucleolus and chromatin

 3. Golgi apparatus
    Consists of flattened membranous sacs; receives transport vesicles from the ER, modifies ER produces, produces secretory vesicles

 4. Vacuole
 5. Fungus cell wall
     Protective layer external to the cell membrane, consists of chitin

 6. Ribosomes
 7. Chromatin
+   Consists of DNA and protein, condenses to form chromosomes

 8. Lysosome
    Part of the endomembrane system, sacs of enzymes used to digest food and old, worn out cell parts

 9. Mitochondria
 10. Transport vesicle
 11. Plant cell wall
     Protective layer external to the cell membrane, consists of cellulose

 12. Cell membrane
     Forms the boundary of the cell, acts as a selective barrier allowing certain materials to pass but not others

 13. Chloroplast
     Site of photosynthesis; produce food using light energy, CO2 and H2O
 14. Cytoskeleton
 15. Nuclear membrane
+    Double membrane that forms the boundary between the nuclear contents and the cytoplasm; perforated with pores
 16. Extracellular Matrix
 17. Nucleolus
     Where the components of the ribosome are synthesized and assembled; found in the nucleus